yashuv/House-Damage-Prediction/README.md

 # House-Damage-Prediction

-predicts the damage grade of house using multiple algorithms
+Predicts the damage grade of house using multiple algorithms as shown below and access their performance:

+* KNeighborsClassifier

+* DecisionTreeClassifier

+* RandomForestClassifier

+* AdaBoostClassifier

+* GradientBoostingClassifier

+* XGBClassifier